Cinemas close nationwide, studios push new movies into homes

 NBCUniversal is prepping its own streaming service, dubbed Peacock, but it isn’t to launch until July 15.
 On Sunday, the Walt Disney Co. made “Frozen 2” available on its streaming service, Disney Plus.
 But that film had already completed its theatrical run.
 Its digital release didn’t break the traditional 90-day theatrical exclusivity window.

 Still, Hollywood’s major upcoming releases aren’t currently heading for the home; they’re being held for when theaters reopen.
 Paramount Pictures’ “A Quiet Place Part II,” earlier slated for release Friday, has been removed from the schedule.
-Disney’s “Mulan” and the James Bond film “Die Another Day” have been put off.
+Disney’s “Mulan” and the James Bond film “No Time to Die” have been put off.
 Universal earlier pushed its latest “Fast and Furious” movie, “F9,” from late May to April of next year.

 The boutique studio A24 said Monday that it will re-release the acclaimed “First Cow,” which opened in limited release March 6, later this year, since its initial bow has been marred by theater closures.